Strategies for Preventing Postmenopausal Osteoporosis

 When bone health starts to decline during menopause, women are more prone to fractures and developing serious conditions like osteoporosis.

-While menopause and declining bone health are largely inevitable, there are certain things you can do to minimize the risks posed by brittle joints.
+While menopause and declining bone health are largely inevitable, there are certain things you can do to minimize the risks posed by osteoporosis.

 Manage menopause with expert care.